-Child support payments shall be made to the Delaware Tribe of Indians CSS.
+Child support payments shall be made to the Delaware Tribe of Indians CSS, except as otherwise provided.
 When payments are made to the Delaware Tribe of Indians CSS, DCSS shall distribute the payment to the appropriate agency or individual.

 4-178.
 Judge's Signature.